Kinto/kinto/docs/configuration/settings.rst

     # kinto.collection_cache_expires_seconds = 3600
     kinto.record_cache_expires_seconds = 3600

-It can also be specified per bucket or collections for records:
+Cache can also be specified for the records of a specific bucket or collection:

 .. code-block:: ini